SegzAyo/Shop_Bata/README.md

 * __Notification messages__ This is an intuitive messaging functionality used to communicate with the customer, it informs the customer of action, error warnings or confirms a successful action.

+* __Ask question | Complaint page__ This page features a form that a logged in customer can use to ask the admin a question or lodge complaint.

 * __User profile__ The user profile page contains the information of the logged in customer in a form with an update profile button at the bottom of the form.
 Also featured on the user profile page is order history of the logged in customer.